Craig, Laura and Sophie’s story

 Knowing that this solution was only temporary, Darlene persisted.
 She introduced the family to a case manager, who helped Craig and Laura complete job training and other courses, and apply for work and permanent housing.

 Supported by a strong network of care, the family continues to take crucial steps each day towards becoming self-sufficient and independent.
-They’re so thankful to have a roof over their heads, and to know that they’ll be safe this Christmas.
+They’re so thankful to have a roof over their heads, and to know that they’ll be safe.

 We appreciate every single donation we receive, and ensure that every dollar goes where it is needed most.